 Exhibition and activities

-The permanent exhibition of the Red Dot Design Museum features object from the vast collection of the museum, most of which are displayed on rotation after a selection made by an international jury of experts, the same of the Red Dot Prize.
+The permanent exhibition of the Red Dot Design Museum features objects from the vast collection of the museum, most of which are displayed on rotation after a selection made by the same international jury of experts of the Red Dot Prize.

-The exhibition reflects the manifold character of the prize – with a special attention to vehicles, lighting, communication, and consumer electronics – and includes special sections dedicated to Apple computers and communication devices, to Philips consumer electronics products, and an iconic installation featuring a Audi A8 aluminum frame hung from the museum’s ceiling.
+The exhibition reflects the manifold character of the prize – with special attention to vehicles, lighting, communication, and consumer electronics – and includes special sections dedicated to Apple computers and communication devices, Philips consumer electronics products, and an iconic installation featuring the aluminum frame of an Audi A8 hung from the museum’s ceiling.

 The Red Dot Design Museum also hosts temporary exhibitions, creative workshops, and educational programs for kids, families, and schools.

 The permanent exhibition of the Red Dot Museum, installation views.
 Photos © Red Dot Design Museum

 How our readers rate this museum (you can vote)

 copyright Inexhibit 2022 - ISSN: 2283-5474